laforge49/asynchronous-entities/README.md

 * [:CHILDVECTORS, A persistent map whose values are vectors holding the keys of various children.]
 * [:PARENTVECTORS, A persistent map whose values are vectors of the keys of various parents.]

+Each vector of children or of parents implements a different relationship.
+And the key identifying the relationship must be the same when navigating from parent to child and back to parent.
+For example, a female child might have both father/daughter relaionship and a mother/daughter relationship but a parent would generally have only father/daughter and father/son relationships or mother/daughter and mother/son relationships.

 As an entity can have multiple parents and children bound in different relationships, bush structures are supported.
 But not cyclic graphs.
+So while this is a very rich system for relationships between entities, there are limits

 ## Contexts